 She is currently a global climate and environment correspondent at Reuters News Agency, based in London.

-She has written for The New York Times, The Guardian, Wired magazine, and Scientific American magazine, among others.
+With over a decade of experience reporting on environmental issues, she has written for The New York Times, The Guardian, Wired magazine, and Scientific American magazine, among others.
 In 2018, she was named a National Geographic Explorer.

 She was also nominated for a National Magazine Award for her reporting on the development of China’s Giant Panda National Park and Covering Climate Now award for breaking news coverage.
 She received the Thomson Reuters Foundation Food Sustainability Media Award, Print for her reporting on maggot farming.

 She is a mentor with Report for America, the Council for the Advancement of Science Writing’s Antarctic Program and SEJ.
+Dickie served on the 2024 jury of the Banff Mountain Book Competition.

 Her literary work is represented by Wendy Strothman at Aevitas Agency.